mark-artim/EmployeeTracker/README.md

 ## Usage

 This application is straightforward.
-Navigate teh main menu and press enter on your selection.
+Navigate the main menu and press enter on your selection.
 Results will appear for viewing information or additional prompts will appear when adding new information.
 You can do the following:
 - You are able to view all employees.
 - You are able to add a new employee.
 - You are able to view all departments.